 In today’s post: Learn how to use a sheet of notebook paper to make a paper football so you teach your kids to play flick football.
+Hours of fun!

 You guys remember flick football, right?
 Anytime we had extra study time back in junior high people would tear out a piece of notebook paper and start folding a paper football.
-Then they’d flick them across the table at each other, trying to get the footballs to fly through the goalposts someone else would make with their hands.
+Then they’d flick them across the table at each other, trying to get the footballs to fly through the goal posts someone else would make with their hands.
 I’m guessing our teachers HATED paper footballs, but they sure were fun!

 If you’re looking for an easy, non-electronic game your kids can make and play, teach them how to make paper footballs!